-A detailed schedule of the date and topic of each class, the identity and topic covered by guest lecturers, required readings and other significant information will be furnished prior to the commencement of the course.
-Most of the readings will be distributed in pdf format via NYU classes.
+The class schedule, a list of guest lecturers and their respective topics, required readings and other significant information will be furnished prior to the commencement of the course.
+Many of the readings will be distributed in pdf format via NYU classes.